18 Outdoor Adventures to Do with Kids In Michigan Before They Turn 18

 8. Hunt for Yooperlites

 Go on a glowing scavenger hunt along the shoreline of Lake Superior’s beaches to find Yooperlites.
 By utilizing a black light at night, you can comb the rocky shores in search of these elusive fluorescent rocks that can only be found under ultraviolet light.
-In 2017 they were first discovered in the Upper Peninsula and since have become a much desired addition to any rock hounds collections.
+In 2017 they were first discovered in the Upper Peninsula and since have become a much desired addition to any rock hounds collections, check out this rock collecting guide to learn more about these hidden treasures.

 9. Watch Fireworks on the Beach